Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 This architecture ensures efficient, reliable data import while maintaining data integrity and providing flexibility for preprocessing workflows.

+## BIOMERO 2.0 Integration

+BIOMERO.importer is a core component of the BIOMERO 2.0 ecosystem, working alongside:

+- **BIOMERO.analyzer**: For HPC-based image analysis workflows
+- **BIOMERO.scripts**: For OMERO script-based workflow execution
+- **BIOMERO.db**: Shared PostgreSQL database for workflow coordination
+- **OMERO.biomero**: Modern web interface for data import and analysis

+Together, these components provide a comprehensive FAIR imaging platform for automated data management and analysis.

 ## Developer guide: schema changes and migrations

 This project uses Alembic to manage database schema changes for ADI’s tables only.
 Migrations run automatically on container startup (guarded by a Postgres advisory lock) and are isolated via a per-project version table `alembic_version_omeroadi`.